Philippe-Forest/Philippe-Forest.github.io/neuroscience.md

 <figcaption>Three different approaches to the problem.</figcaption>
 </figure>

 <p class="articletext">For the purpose of this project, we are going to use a very simple Support Vector Classifier (SVC) in order to make predictions on our data.
 First, we will feed it the raw correlation matrixes.
-Then, we will treshold the matrixes to only keep the most meaningful connections, and calculate, for each node, two metrics derived from graph theory : the clustering coefficient, which quantifies how close the node is to forming a complete graph with its neighbours, and the eiggenvector centrality, which quantifies how "important" a node is in a network, relatively to all other nodes.</p>
+Then, we will treshold the matrixes to only keep the most meaningful connections, and calculate, for each node, two metrics derived from graph theory : the clustering coefficient, which quantifies how close the node is to forming a complete graph with its neighbours, and the eigenvector centrality (EC), which quantifies how "important" a node is in a network, relatively to all other nodes.
+A node that has a high eigenvector centrality is connected to a lot of other nodes who themselves have high EC</p>

 <figure>
 <img src="images/neuro3.png?raw=true" alt="neuroscience" class="imgarticle"/>
-<figcaption></figcaption>
+<figcaption>Summary of the methods used.</figcaption>
 </figure>

 <figure>
 <img src="images/neuro4.png?raw=true" alt="neuroscience" class="imgarticle"/>
-<figcaption>Our pipeline.</figcaption>
+<figcaption>Our final pipeline.</figcaption>
 </figure>

+---

+<h1 class="articletext">Results</h1>

+<p class="articletext">For each type of prediction, we performed a 5-fold cross validation, and computed the classification accuracy, as well as the f1 score.
+Here are the results for gender prediction, with all three methods :</p>

 <figure>
 <img src="images/neuro5.png?raw=true" alt="neuroscience" class="imgarticle"/>
 <figcaption>Results regarding gender classification.</figcaption>
 </figure>

+<p class="articletext">As we can see, all methods performed with an accuracy over 50%.
+However, there are significant differences in their respective f1 scores.
+Indeed, it seems like the SVC based on clustering coefficients classified almost every subject in the male category, except 15 of them.
+It is probably a good time to remember that our dataset was initially comprised of 79 males for only 73 females...
+The clustering coefficient method presents a similar behaviour, with a lower accuracy but a higher f1 score.</p>

 <figure>
 <img src="images/neuro6.png?raw=true" alt="neuroscience" class="imgarticle"/>
 <figcaption>Results regarding musical sophistication classification.</figcaption>
 </figure>

+---

+<h1 class="articletext">Conclusion</h1>